www.britbase.info

 12-14 Lance W Oliver (South Shields), Marshall William J Thompson (Coxford), David Graham Wells (Bristol) 6

-15-23 Michael Robert Brierley Clarke (Epsom), Philip Edward Collier (Leicester), Herbert Francis Gook (Croydon), Bertram Goulding Brown (Cambridge), Charles Reuben Gurnhill (Sheffield), R D Hollands (Normanton), Ronald Wilson Ives (Leeds), David George Levens (Harrow), Geoffrey N Stokes (Solihull)
+15-23 Michael Robert Brierley Clarke (Epsom), Philip Edward Collier (Leicester), Herbert Francis Gook (Croydon), Bertram Goulding Brown (Cambridge), Charles Reuben Gurnhill (Sheffield), R D Hollands (Normanton), Ronald Wilson Ives (Leeds), David George Levens (Harrow), Geoffrey Neil Stokes (Solihull)

 24-27 Paul R Bielby (Huddersfield), Leslie R Kirkcaldy (Wallasey), Alan Edgar Nield (New Zealand), Robert H Northage (Quorn) 5